YoShane/Git-Diff-File-Copier/README.md

 3. When prompted, enter:
    - The branch name you want to compare (your current working branch)
    - The main branch name to compare against (defaults to "master" if left blank)
-   - The destination folder where files should be copied (defaults to a subfolder named "INAD" in the current directory)
+   - The destination folder where files should be copied

 ## Example